oVirt/ovirt-site/source/uncategorized/backend-with-jrebel.html.md

 ### JRebel

-JRebel is a non-free software that modifies the classloading behavior of the JVM and loads the classes from an alternate location.
+[JRebel](http://zeroturnaround.com/jrebel/) is a **non-free** software that modifies the classloading behavior of the JVM and loads the classes from an alternate location.
+You can save the time spent on rebuilding and redeploying the whole source.

 JRebel can be used for free on open source projects.

 Steps:

 *   request an opensource license
 *   download the license and save as ~/.rebel

 ### modify the root pom.xml